emacs-mirror/emacs/mps/manual/source/pool/mvff.rst

        They use a worst-fit policy in order to maximise the number of in-line allocations.

-    The defaults yield a a simple first-fit allocator.
+    The defaults yield a simple first-fit allocator.
 Specify :c:macro:`MPS_KEY_MVFF_ARENA_HIGH` and
     :c:macro:`MPS_KEY_MVFF_SLOT_HIGH` true, and
     :c:macro:`MPS_KEY_MVFF_FIRST_FIT` false to get a first-fit